Umit8098/Project_Django_Rest_Framawork_Personnel_App_CH-12/Readme.md

 ---

 - API documentation is detailed with Swagger and Redoc.
-You can access the relevant links via [Swagger](https://umit8103.pythonanywhere.com/swagger/) and [Redoc](https://umit8103.pythonanywhere.com/redoc/).
+You can access the relevant links via [Swagger](https://umit8100.pythonanywhere.com/swagger/) and [Redoc](https://umit8100.pythonanywhere.com/redoc/).

-- Stock Management App is a modern backend application developed for users to manage the stock system and provide easy integration with API documentation.
+- Personnel App is a modern backend application developed for users to manage the stock system and provide easy integration with API documentation.
 - Provides CRUD operations specific to users and staff roles.
 - Swagger and Redoc were used for API documentation.